brechtbilliet/brechtbilliet.github.io/_posts/2022-09-21-simple-angular-dialogs-with-the-cdk.md

 </ng-template>
 ```

-Everything is wrapped in an `ng-template` that leverages the `cdkPortal` directive.
+Everything is wrapped in an `ng-template` that uses the `cdkPortal` directive.
 We will use `ViewChild` later to reference it in our component class.
 For the rest we see 2 `ng-content` slots that are used to project the header and the body.
 There is a close button in the header that will call the `closeDialog` output from our component class (telling its parent to destroy the component).

 ### The dialog component class

 The first thing we need to do is create an `overLayRef`.
-We will use the `Overlay` from the cdk
+We will use the `Overlay` from the CDK
 to create that `overlayRef` by using its `create()` function, but we need to pass it an `overlayConfig` to
 configure its position, width, backdrop etc.
 We will create the actual `overlayRef` inside the `ngOnInit` lifecycle hook.